huperniketes/react-native-windows-samples/docs/supported-community-modules.md

 ## Help!
 A module I need doesn't work with Windows and/or macOS!

-If you need a module that doesn't currently have a native Windows and/or macOS implementation, please [submit an issue on GitHub](https://github.com/microsoft/react-native-windows/issues/new/choose) and let us know.

-Additionally, you can also file an issue on the module repository to let them know that you need Windows and/or macOS support.
-If you file an additional issue in the module repository, please be sure to link it to the issue in the React Native Windows repo to help us track.
+If you need a module that doesn't currently have a native Windows and/or macOS implementation, please submit an issue on the module's repository to let them know that you need Windows and/or macOS support.
+Check with the module's maintainers and perhaps you can submit a PR with an implementation.
+You can use tools like [react-native-xaml](https://github.com/microsoft/react-native-xaml) and [react-native-winrt](https://github.com/microsoft/react-native-winrt) to help quickly bridge to native APIs.